BLIT (short story): Cultural influence

 Authors Ken MacLeod and Greg Egan both acknowledge the idea with a specific reference to Langford – "the Langford visual hack" in The Cassini Division (1998) and "the Langford Mind-Erasing Fractal Basilisk" in Permutation City (1994).
 Charles Stross also refers to a type of magical ward known as the "Langford Death Parrot" in The Fuller Memorandum (2010) and "Basilisk attacks" with "Langford fractals" in Accelerando (2005).
 Acknowledging these inspirations, The Encyclopedia of Science Fiction noted that this story has "proved mildly influential in sf circles".
 "Basilisk hacks" that affect the mind of any transhuman who perceives them are a primary method of operation of the Exsurgent Virus in the science-fiction/horror role-playing game Eclipse Phase.

 In Peter Watts' novel Blindsight (2006) this concept is explored (albeit briefly) in the story's prehistoric cousins to humans: vampires.
 The trope of vampires being vanquished by signs of the cross is attributed to a basilisk specific to them: perpendicular lines (something not found in their prehistoric habitats).

 The 1995 computer game Frontier: First Encounters makes several references to the Langford Basilisk in its various news journals.
 In this instance, home computers have become powerful enough to generate the Basilisk fractal, which results in instant death to anyone viewing it.

 The concept of "basilisk hack" has also been mentioned in scholarly literature, with Langford's story attributed as its origins.

 The basilisk is also used by machines to kill humans or hack their minds in Gregory Benford's novel Great Sky River (1987).

 On the SCP Wiki, the page for SCP-001 features a "Berryman-Langford memetic kill agent" that, in-universe, is meant to kill unauthorized individuals attempting to access the SCP-001 files.

-Season 7 Episode 4 of Netflix's Black Mirror prominently features a basilisk that is used to hijack both computer systems as well as the human brain.
+Season 7 Episode 4 of Netflix's Black Mirror prominently features a basilisk that is used to hijack computer systems as well as the human brain.